 Fantasy Football Week 7 Stealing Signals: Waiver targets, trade candidates, stats, snap counts for every game

-Ben Gretch focuses on what matters for Fantasy players as he recaps every game from Week 7, beginning with the 1 p.m. crop.
+Ben Gretch focuses on what matters for Fantasy players as he recaps every game from Week 7.

 Not all was bad.
 Aaron Rodgers went off, as did Marvin Jones.
 Chase Edmonds couldn't have been more effective in his first shot as a lead back.
 We had a few peak performances, but otherwise, plenty of mediocrity.

 The boom-or-bust dichotomy was perhaps best summed up at running back, and specifically by the green zone touches accumulated in Week 7.
-Dalvin Cook had six, matching the single-game high for any back in 2019, while five other backs — Melvin Gordon, Josh Jacobs, Todd Gurley, Leonard Fournette and Latavius Murray — had five, with varying levels of success.
+Dalvin Cook and Sony Michel had six each, matching the single-game high for any back in 2019, while five other backs — Melvin Gordon, Josh Jacobs, Todd Gurley, Leonard Fournette and Latavius Murray — had five, with varying levels of success.
 Then no other back in the league had more than two.

 There were five backs who finished with 25-plus PPR points, then no more over 20.
 Just 16 hit double digits — Vikings fullback C.J.
 Ham caught a touchdown and his 8.4 PPR points were good enough to make him an RB2 on the week.